-The Klinck Memorial Library is a member of the RAILS, LIBRAS, and CARLI.
-RAILS serves approximately 1,300 academic, public, school, and special libraries in northern and west-central Illinois, offering interlibrary delivery, shared catalog support, continuing education, consulting, shared ebook collections, cooperative purchasing, and more.
-LIBRAS membership consists of 19 private college and university libraries located in the Chicago metropolitan area, focused on promoting cooperation, continuing education, and networking among its members.
+The Library is a member of three consortiums: RAILS, LIBRAS, and CARLI.
+RAILS serves 1,300 academic, public, school, and special libraries in northern and west-central Illinois, offering interlibrary delivery, shared catalog support, continuing education, consulting, shared ebook collections, cooperative purchasing, and more.
+LIBRAS is a consortium of 20 private college and university libraries located in the Chicago metropolitan area, focused on promoting cooperation, continuing education, and networking among its members.
 CARLI, consisting of over 80 academic libraries in Illinois, share resources, including the I-Share catalog.
 Concordia community members can easily borrow physical materials from these libraries for free through the catalog.
 By being a part of these powerful consortiums, the Klinck Memorial Library increases access to print and electronic resource sharing, reductions in resource costs through group purchasing options, and professional development opportunities.